bioexcel/qmmm_bpg/docs/system_preparation/system_preparation.rst

 CP2K allows several formats for topology files (you can find the complete list here: `&TOPOLOGY
 <https://manual.cp2k.org/trunk/CP2K_INPUT/FORCE_EVAL/SUBSYS/TOPOLOGY.html>`_ under the **&CONN_FILE_FORMAT** and the **&COORD_FILE_FORMAT** subsections).
 For biomolecular modelling purposes, the most convenient formats are AMBER formats (AMBER7 topology files, AMBER7 CRD files) and CHARMM formats (PSF, PDB).

-Since both AMBER and CHARMM software packages have excellent training material, here we are going to give a quick overview of the system preparation process and provide a list of useful tutorials for each software packages.
+Since both AMBER and CHARMM software packages have excellent training material, here we are going to give a quick overview of the system preparation process and provide a list of useful tutorials for each software package.
 We will highlight how to adapt those protocols to the specific requirements of CP2K.

 **1) System building**